Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/016_EXP_CROSS_MODEL_MANIFOLD/016_EXP_CROSS_MODEL_MANIFOLD.md

 Prompts sometimes transfer across different models.
 Why?

-**Do different models have similar internal manifolds — does the same "belief geometry" emerge from similar training?**
+**Do different models have similar internal manifolds, does the same "belief geometry" emerge from similar training?**

 ### 1.2 Why This Matters